isi-nlp/Zoph_RNN/README.md

 ###Kbest Decoding for a seq-to-seq model
-Now lets have the model output the most likely target translation given the source using beam decoding.
+Lets have the model output the most likely target translation given the source using beam decoding.
 This can be done with the `--decode` (`-k`) flag.
 The `model.nn` file will be the trained neural network, `kbest.txt` is where we want the output to be put to and and `source_data.txt` is the file containing the source sentences that we want to be decoded.
 Once again short sentences are thrown out, so we can change that using the `-L` flag.

 ```
 ./ZOPH_RNN -k 1 model.nn kbest.txt --decode-main-data-files /path/to/source_data.txt -L 500